Cightmap/site-tree.institute/src/content/blog/seo-site-migration.md

 ## Planning Your Site Migration Strategy

 Before moving any files, create a migration plan.
 This pre-migration phase sets you up for success.
-Overlooking this can cost businesses time and organic search traffic.
+Overlooking this can cost businesses time and the organic search traffic.

 ### Understanding Your Existing Website